 NEWS |Celebrating the first heating season at Primco

-This presented the perfect moment for partners, suppliers, and the Municipality of Lelystad to raise their glasses and toast to another step towards a more sustainable energy solution and to pay a visit to the power station accompanied by biomass expert and CEO René Buwalda.
+This presented the perfect moment for partners, suppliers, and the Municipality of Lelystad to raise their glasses and toast to another step towards a more sustainable energy solution and to pay a visit to the power station accompanied by CEO René Buwalda.

 SPEAKER RENÉ BUWALDA